 Carrot cake is almost always paired with cream cheese frosting, which is easy to make from scratch!
 All you need is cream cheese, butter, confectioners’ sugar and vanilla.

+- Bring cream cheese and butter to almost room temperature.
 The cream cheese and butter should both be soft, but still cool.
 I suggest taking them out of the refrigerator 20 to 30 minutes before making the frosting.
 If the two ingredients are too warm, the frosting will be too thin and easily overworked.